KamilMr/notes/javascript.md

 However, you'll encounter computed methods and accessors eventually, especially in library or framework code that needs to be very generic.
 When you do encounter them, the rule is relatively simple: when the class is being constructed, the virtual machine evaluates the string to get the method or accessor name.
 After the class is defined, those names won't change.

+## Modern JavaScript: Symbol basics
+Most JavaScript data types can't be used as object keys.
+For example, if we try to use true as a key, it gets converted into the string 'true'.

+If an object already has the key 'true', and we try to add true as a key, we'll only end up overwriting the value that already exists at true.
+The object will still have only one key at the end: 'true'.

+Modern versions of JavaScript have alleviated this limitation somewhat by adding symbols.
+Symbols are a new data type that can be used in object keys.
+We'll begin by exploring the basics of how symbols work, then move on to using them as keys.

+We can define a symbol by giving it a description: Symbol('name') or Symbol('dataIsSynced').
+The description should say what the symbol is used for.

+Symbol equality works like array equality.
+A given array is always equal to itself.
+Likewise, a given symbol is always equal to itself.

+Two arrays are never equal to each other, even if they contain the same elements.
+Likewise, two symbols are never equal to each other, even if they have the same description.

+Now that we've seen the basics of symbols, we can start using them as object keys.
+But how exactly do we get a symbol key into an object?
+If we store it in a nameSymbol variable, and then say {nameSymbol: 1}, then the unquoted nameSymbol key is just a string.
+The key will be 'nameSymbol' and the nameSymbol variable won't be referenced at all.

+To use the symbol itself as a key, we can use computed property syntax: {[nameSymbol]: ...}.
+Then, to access a symbol key, we can do user[nameSymbol].
+(Trying to access it with user.nameSymbol would have the same problem as before: it would look up the value at the string key 'nameSymbol'.

 ## General links
 [Execute program](https://www.executeprogram.com/)